Lap-2025/Lap-2025.github.io/README-EN.md

 ## Instructors Office Hours

-Office hours will be held by appointment via email at the following locations and contacts:
+Office hours will be held by appointment via email the day before at the following locations and contacts:

 | Docente | Horário | E-mail |
 | -------- | -------- | -------- |